davidbartonau/lvm-thin-sendrcv/README.md

 - Allowing for synchronising to a file.
 This would be VERY useful.
 - Verify the snapshot at both ends (probably daily, as otherwise we are reading the LV every time)
 - Automate the original send (something like blocksync) and possibly LV or file creation.
+- Alerting on thin pool size and metadata usage
 - World domination!

 There is absolutely no intent to support synchronising without a snapshot.